LEARNAcademy/Instructor-Handbook/README.md

 Each person answers the question and tells the group a little bit about their status coming into the day (mood/fears/situation).
 When they are done, they complete their check in by saying "I'm checking in".
 To which the group replies "Welcome".
 This continues until everyone is checked in.

+**Note for Remote:** In a virtual classroom, we require everyone turn their camera on during class check in.
+The response from the students can be a wave rather than an audible "welcome."
+The instructors will post a list of the students names in random order each morning.
+This speeds up the process of check in, considerably.

-#### Plan for the Day
+### Plan for the Day

 At the beginning of each day, a check in question and a plan for the day are written out on one of the large whiteboards mostly to set up an expectation for what the day's flow.

-Additional useful information to put on the board are the scheduled speakers and any other non-coding activities that are to happen during the week.
+Additional useful information to put on the board are the scheduled speakers and any other non-coding activities.

+**Note for Remote:** A daily schedule with all lectures, talks, Zoom links, and non-coding activities will be posted in Slack each evening for the following day.

-#### Weekly Retros
+### Weekly Retros

-Midway through the course, weekly retros become part of the class schedule.
-This gives the students and the instructing staff a feel for what worked and what didn't during the week.
+Weekly retros give the students and staff an opportunity to reflect on the week.

 In the past we've used a couple of formats.

-**Liked | Learned | Loathed**
+**Liked | Learned | Longed for**

 - Each student is given some sticky notes.
-- For a predetermined amount of time students write one note per sticky for things that they **liked**, **learned**, and **loathed**.
+- For a predetermined amount of time students write one note per sticky for things that they **liked**, **learned**, and **longed for**.
 - Students post the stickies up on the whiteboard.
 - When time is up, the students go up to the board and arrange the stickies by topic.
 - Students and instructors discuss the topics listed.

 **3 Learned | 2 Questions | 1 AHA!**

 - Each student is given some sticky notes.
 - For a predetermined amount of time students think of **3 things they learned**, **2 questions they have**, and **1 AHA! moment**.
 - Each student writes a note per sticky for each item in a category and posts it in their corresponding columns on a whiteboard.
 - A student then volunteers to organize the stickies.
 - Finally, instructors read through some of the stickies and answer some of the questions from the questions column.

+**Note for Remote:** A Google survey can be used as a substitute for the white board and sticky notes.

 ## Instructor Tools

-#### Github
+### GitHub

-Just about all the course materials live on Github.
+Just about all the course materials live on GitHub.
 There are repos that exist for the syllabus, class assessments, and projects.
 Each organization will have their own copies of these materials.
-Most of the larger student projects and all assessments are administered through Github Classroom.
+Most of the larger student projects and all assessments are administered through GitHub Classroom.

-#### Github Classroom
+### GitHub Classroom

-Github Classroom essentially allows us to track student work throughout the course and its use increases student interaction with git and Github.
+GitHub Classroom essentially allows us to track student work throughout the course and its use increases student interaction with git and GitHub.

 Here assignments are created for a cohort organization and links are generated that, when clicked by student, triggers the generation of a repo for that project within the cohort organization.

 [Weekly individual assessments](#grading-assessments) are assigned each Friday via GitHub Classroom.

-To create a Github Classroom assignment with starter code it must be a stand alone repository in the LEARN Academy Organization and then forked into the individual cohort's organization on Github - the starter code repository cannot be tied to any other repository.
+To create a GitHub Classroom assignment with starter code it must be a stand alone repository in the LEARN Academy Organization and then forked into the individual cohort's organization on GitHub - the starter code repository cannot be tied to any other repository.
 Add the GitHub Classroom link to accept the assignment to the repo description.
-In the README of the starter code for Github Classroom assignments include any terminal commands needed to get the project spun up and a link to the relevent Syllabus materials.
-A Github Classroom assignment can be created without starter code as well.
+In the README of the starter code for GitHub Classroom assignments include any terminal commands needed to get the project spun up and a link to the relevant Syllabus materials.
+A GitHub Classroom assignment can be created without starter code as well.

-#### Youtube
+### YouTube

-LEARN uses Youtube to capture lessons using Live Events.
+LEARN uses YouTube to capture lessons using Live Events.

 Here is a link to the steps to creating a Live Event: [Creating Youtube Live Events](./youtube-live-events.md)

-#### Google Drive

-Google drive contains many of the documents related to non-curriculum related tasks.
-It contains documents to help you track lesson plans, inventory, first day schedules, and a host of other things.
+**Note for Remote:** Here is a link to the steps to uploading lectures from Zoom: [Adding Lectures to Youtube](./recording-lecture.md)

-#### Live Captioning
+### Live Captioning

 In order to provide live captions of lectures a web service is used.
 [Web Captioner](https://webcaptioner.com/captioner) site will caption the speaking live during the event through the standard microphone.
 The web captioner only works with Google Chrome Browsers.
 To include captions in the OBS live stream click the 3 dots next to Start Captioning and select New Window.
 Adjust the new window to fit in the OBS screen by dragging the edges of the new window.
 It has already been added to the OBS feed as Captions.
 Information on [Terms of Service](https://webcaptioner.com/terms-of-service/) and [Privacy Policy](https://webcaptioner.com/privacy-policy/).

+### Google Drive

+Google drive contains many of the documents related to non-curriculum related tasks.
+It contains documents to help you track lesson plans, inventory, first day schedules, and a host of other things.

-#### HubSpot
+### HubSpot

 HubSpot is LEARN's CRM (Customer Relationship Management) used to track student communication, progress, and interactions from their initial contact with LEARN all the way through job placement.
 As an instructor, you are responsible for adding notes detailing the One-on-One meetings that take place twice a during a cohort, typically in Week 3 and Week 8.
 To access HubSpot you will need to:
 - Follow [this link](https://docs.google.com/forms/d/1YYbuipTsswmkb9FMjGEDXD2YoLiKZ_revxeUZ_B5NCU/edit) to a google form